billcandy/kids-point-system/README.md

 ### First Time Setup:
 1. Open the website on your phone/computer
-2. **Login Screen**: Enter password `ellieisagoodmom`
+2. **Login Screen**: Enter password `1225`
 3. Click "🚀 Enter System" or press Enter
 4. You'll stay logged in for 7 days!

 ### For Parents (After Login):
-1. Click "📚 Complete English Study"
+1. Click "📚 Complete English Study" to **ADD** a point
+2. Click "❌ Cancel Last Point" to **REMOVE** the last point
-2. Enter PIN code (default: 1234)
+3. Enter PIN code (default: 1234) for both actions
-3. Point is added and synced automatically!
+4. Points sync automatically between devices!
-4. Click "🔄 Refresh Data" to see updates from other parent
+5. Click "🔄 Refresh Data" to see updates from other parent
-5. Use "🚪 Logout" button if needed
+6. Use "🚪 Logout" button if needed

 ### For Kids:
 - See their beautiful stamp collection grow